Zerg00s/FlowPowerAppsMigrator/README.md

 Have you ever tried moving canvas apps or cloud flows across Microsoft 365 tenants or sites?
 This is a common task when deploying apps and flows to production.
 Apps and flows have to be exported, imported and SharePoint actions manually updated.
 These manual updates are error-prone and labor intensive. **Flow & Power Apps Migrator** automatically converts exported flows and apps to be compatible with the target environment.

+Flow & Power Apps Migrator also helps you migrate **SharePoint lists** that are used as a dependency for your Apps and Flows.
+There is an interactive UI form that lets you do just that.

+Finally, the Flow & Power Apps Migrator converts **SharePoint List Forms customized with Power Apps**.

 ## Watch a Demo
 [![](MISC/IMG/Video_Thumbnail.jpg)](https://youtu.be/06io-y3pMKU)
 # Prerequisites